Hamburger Gravy & Mashed Potatoes Like School

 Serve with mashed potatoes or pasta.

 Good To Know: To prevent lumps when thickening with cornstarch, don’t mix cornstarch with a hot liquid.
-Combine it with a cold or room temperature liquid and gradually add it to to the hot mixture in a skillet or saucepan.
+Combine it with a cold or room temperature liquid and gradually add it to the hot mixture in a skillet or saucepan.

 How Long Does Hamburger Gravy Last?